Performance Food Group Company (PFGC) upgraded Issued by Wall Street Gurus

 BMO Capital Markets, on the other hand, stated in their research note that they expect to see PFGC reach a price target of $61.
 The rating they have provided for PFGC stocks is “Outperform” according to the report published on September 17th, 2021.

-Volatility was left at 3.31%, however, over the last 30 days, the volatility rate increased by 2.79%, as shares sank -3.49% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading -0.32% lower at present.
+Volatility was left at 3.23%, however, over the last 30 days, the volatility rate increased by 3.27%, as shares sank -5.09% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading +1.04% upper at present.

 Insider Trading